Ingrian language: Phonology

+The phonology of the two extant Ingrian varieties differs substantially.
+The Soikkola dialect features a threefold contrast in consonant length ([t] vs [tˑ] vs [tː]) as well as a threefold distinction in voicing ([t] vs [d̥] vs [d]).
+The Ala-Laukaa dialect, on the contrary only has a twofold contrast in both length and voicing ([tː] vs [t] vs [d]), but features highly prominent vowel reduction, resulting in phonetically both reduced and voiceless vowels ([o] vs [ŏ] vs [ŏ̥]).

+Both dialects show various processes of consonant assimilation in voicing and, in the case of the nasal phoneme /n/, place of articulation.
+The consonant inventory of the Ala-Laukaa dialect is relatively larger, as it includes a number of loaned phonemes not or only partially distinguished in the Soikkola dialect.

+To the right, the consonant inventory of Ingrian is shown.
+The consonants highlighted in red are only found in the Ala-Laukaa dialect or as loaned phonemes, while consonants in green are only found in the Soikkola dialect.
+Both phonemes (slashes) and allophones (brackets) are shown.

+Stress in Ingrian generally falls on the first syllable, with a secondary stress on every uneven nonfinal syllabe (third, fifth, etc.).
+An exception is the word paraikaa ("now"), which is stressed on the second syllable.
+Furthermore, some speakers might stress borrowed words according to the stress rules of the donor language.

 Morphophonology

 The Ingrian language has several morphophonological processes.

 Vowel harmony is the process that the affixes attached to a lemma may change depending on the stressed vowel of the word.
 This means that if the word is stressed on a back vowel, the affix would contain a back vowel as well, while if the word's stress lies on a front vowel, the affix would naturally contain a front vowel.
 Thus, if the stress of a word lies on an "a", "o" or "u", the possible affix vowels would be "a", "o" or "u", while if the stress of a word lies on an "ä", "ö" or "y", the possible affix vowels to this word would then be "ä", "ö" or "y":